leo-generali/code-log/coding-log.md

 Spent a lot of time redesigning my personal website today.
 Now has a much bigger emphasis on the projects I've done.
 Most of the copy is going yo stay the same though - with a few tweaks here and there.

 As an aside, I gotta say: working in regular 'ole CSS and HTML can be refreshing.
 Brings me back to my younger days.

+### Day 2: Wednesday, July 15, 2017

+Spent more time refreshing my portfolio site and playing around with some of the tricker CSS properties like display and position.
+I've been a standard block guy for a while now but I'm starting to understand relative, inline-block, etc. and how they all function together.

+Completed [Detect Capital](https://leetcode.com/problems/detect-capital/) on Leetcode.
+My solution works, but seeing what other people came up with makes it clear that learning regex would be helpful for these types of problems.